rominalodolo/Linux_Terminal_Course/README.md

 so if you want to move date to a file - ` date > today.txt` will create the file with that information stored there.

 ### `cat`
+Add content to a file.
+Concatanates files.
+You can print the content of multiple files.

 ### `less`